TeC group @ UU

 (From left to right: Zhan-Yun, Aishwarya, Emily, Alicia, Lisanne, Aniello, Linnéa, and Jichen)

-People :cn: :india: :netherlands: :sweden: :it:
+People :cn: :india: :netherlands: :sweden: :iceland:

 Name Role Email Note